CorrelAid/hugo-website/content/en/correlaid-x/berlin.md

 If you want to participate or get in contact with us, just write us an e-mail to berlin@correlaid.org!

-This video gives a little impression on our CorrelAid X Berlin activites in 2020:
+This video (~ 6.5 mins) gives a little impression on our CorrelAid X Berlin activites in 2020:

 {{< video
     video_url = "https://www.youtube.com/embed/PZM-sYdAlyA?start=115"